Posted on December 10, 2015

 start

-commands to control the daemon: start cb-event-forwarder
+commands to control the daemon:start cb-event-forwarder

-.The daemon now supports the SIGHUP
+The daemon now supports the

 file

-will immediately roll over the event files3
+will immediately roll over the event file - When configured with an

-will immediately roll over the current log and flush the logs to S3The cb-event-forwarder now starts an HTTP server on port 33706 with configuration and status reporting.
+The cb-event-forwarder now starts an HTTP server on port 33706 with configuration and status reporting.
 A raw JSON output is available on http://:33706/debug/vars.
 Note that this port may have to be opened via iptables for it to be accessed remotely.